yuki-nakagawa77/furima-32017/README.md

 ### Association

 - belong_to   :user
-- belong_to   :items
+- belong_to   :item
-- has_one     :orders
+- has_one     :order